How to sell on Facebook Marketplace the right way

 The easier it is for someone to buy something, the increased likelihood they’ll buy it.
 So it’s a win-win!

-The beauty of running ads on Facebook is that Facebook Analytics and Ad Manager show you so much data.
+The beauty of running ads on Facebook is that Facebook Analytics and Ads Manager show you so much data.
 You will know how well you’ve done to get to your goal, which can help you reach your customers better.

 We recommend running one test at a time.
 You’ll want clean, clear results that help guide your next moves.
+Running multiple tests at a time won’t tell you which strategy is working.

 Another thing you can experiment with is the way you project the price of your items.
 Check out your competitors and make sure to learn from profiles that sell items similar to yours.
+Check out the Sendle blog on pricing strategies to know which ones work best for you.

 Interested buyers would love a sale